 |Term||Fall 2017 to Spring 2018||Fall 2018 to Spring 2019||Fall 2019 to Spring 2020|

 Job placement rates are collected from graduating seniors and 1- and 5-year alums.
 The Center for Calling and Career at Lee University conducts a survey of graduating seniors the month prior to graduation regarding employment status after graduation.
 Lee established a goal in 2014 to increase the job placement rate of graduating seniors from 53%, our minimum threshold, to our goal of 65% by fall 2020.

-Over the past five years, the average rate for having received or accepted job offers prior to graduation or for continuing education has incrementally increased from 53% in 2013 to over 61% in 2020.
+The average rate for having received or accepted job offers prior to graduation or for continuing education incrementally increased from 53% in 2013 to over 61% in 2020.
 Another 28% had applied for jobs and another 2% were volunteering or traveling after graduation.
 Of those who received or accepted job offers, 79% said the job was related to their career goals.
-According to the most recent Alumni Survey (2019-2020), by one year after graduation, 79% of one-year alumni (who responded) had some type of employment or service.
+According to the most recent Alumni Survey (2020-2021), by one year after graduation, 92% of one-year alumni (who responded) were employed full-time or enrolled in continuing education full-time.

 As an institution that values liberal arts education, Lee University is interested in general education competencies of graduating seniors.
 Annually, the institution uses a variety of assessment tools to measure these competencies.
 One commonly used measure of general education knowledge and skills is the ETS Proficiency Profile (formerly the Academic Profile).
 Lee has consistently scored above the national mean in total score and in subscale scores of different skill areas on the Proficiency Profile.
 Because of Lee’s diverse student population, the benchmark for standardized tests such as this is the national norm.
 Our goal is that our subscale scores and total score meet or exceed the national mean for both.
 The charts below display the most recent set of Lee scores with the national mean comparison and 5-year longitudinal data.